-1. Place chocks at the front wheels and lift the rear of the vehicle with a chain hoist or floor jack.
+Place chocks at the front wheels and lift the rear of the vehicle with a chain hoist or floor jack.
 Position jack stands under the frame crossmember between the spring mount and side stringer, just forward of each rear wheel.
+See WARNING "Lift only one end..." in General Warning, Section 10, Page 10-2.
 See following NOTE.